oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Download.md

 #### Dependencies

 Oyranos depends on following libraries and external applications:
+Mandatory:

 -   libxml2
+-   libXcm - for X11 and Quarz monitor support
+-   libXinerama, libXrandr, libXfixes and libXxf86vm for X11 support
+-   lcms and/or lcms2 - for colour conversions

+Optionally:

 -   FLTK version &lt;= 1.1.4 neede to build the GUI.
 You may configure FLTK with several options enabled: